Reduced order method based Anderson-type acceleration method for nonlinear least square problems and large scale ill-posed problems: Introduction

-We introduce ROM and Anderson acceleration in Section 3.
-That is, iterative methods generates the solution basis of the reduced order method (ROM) \cite{IR} which accelerate he convergence of the iterative method.
-The combination of the good solution basis and ROM achieves the desired acceleration.
-We analyze the relationship between ROM and Anderson methods.
-For the nonlinear case Anderson method provides a good approximation of ROM and ROM criterion is used as a merit function of the Anderson method.
-We then detail on applications and the corresponding analysis for specific examples.
-Specifically in Section we examine the saddle point problem.
-We then present convergence analysis and numerical findings, on matrix Riccati system, Stokes system and Navier Stokes system.
+The plan of our presentation is as follows: \begin{itemize} \item We set up the foundation of acceleration method.
+We examine various aspects of improvement and extension of the proposed iterative methods in Sections \ref{asp}, e.g., variable step size, subspace iterate, Quasi Newton, (conjugate) gradient for nonlinear optimization.
+At the same time, we introduce extrapolation as method for acceleration in Section \ref{extp} and incorporate it with schemes examined in Section \ref{asp}. \item Afterwards, we develop and analyze the acceleration method based on the reduced order method (ROM) \cite{IR}.
+We introduce ROM and Anderson acceleration in Section \ref{exts}.
+We interpret Anderson as generating evolutional fixed point \cite{Ka} \cite{CP}.
+Our key observation is that iterative methods naturally generate a solution subspace structure that can serve as the ROM basis to accelerate the underlying iteration.
+By combining a well-constructed solution basis with the ROM framework, we obtain the desired acceleration effect.
+We further examine the connection between ROM and Anderson acceleration.
+In the nonlinear setting, Anderson acceleration produces an approximation that is closely related to the ROM solution, and the ROM optimality criterion can be used as a merit function for guiding the Anderson method. \item Finally, we detail on applications and the corresponding analysis for specific examples.
+Specifically in Section \ref{StkT} we examine the saddle point problem on Stokes type system.
+Afterwards, we refine a specific iterative iterative scheme to work on in Section \ref{VssFp}.
+We then present convergence analysis and numerical findings, on matrix Riccati system in Section \ref{Experiment3} and Stokes type system in Section \ref{Exper4}. \end{itemize}